checkstyle/contribution/checkstyle-tester/README_MANUAL_EXECUTION.md

 Before you are ready to execute `diff.groovy`, you will have to prepare some external files and branches first.

-### projects-to-test-on.properties
+### projects-to-test-on.yml

-`projects-to-test-on.properties` lists all the projects that `diff.groovy` will execute.
+`projects-to-test-on.yml` lists all the projects that `diff.groovy` will execute.
 Anything that starts with `#` is considered a comment and is ignored.
-`projects-to-test-on.properties` is expected to be in the following format:
+`projects-to-test-on.yml` is expected to be in the following format:

 `REPO_NAME|[local|git|hg]|URL|[COMMIT_ID]|[EXCLUDE FOLDERS]|`

-You should modify `projects-to-test-on.properties` and test as many projects as possible.
+You should modify `projects-to-test-on.yml` and test as many projects as possible.
 Each project has its own unique style and it is common to find new and different violations in 1 and not the others.

-You can also specify projects that are already available on your local file system in `projects-to-test-on.properties`.
+You can also specify projects that are already available on your local file system in `projects-to-test-on.yml`.
 For this you can either use `git` or `hg` type which will clone the local repository into the workspace and use the specified branch.
 Alternatively you can use `local` type, where the specified branch is ignored and